timescale/docs.timescale.com-content/migrate-from-postgresql.md

 1. Backing up data to CSV
 1. Importing the data into TimescaleDB

-For this example we'll assume you have a database called `old_db` that contains a single table called `foo` that you want to convert into a hypertable in a new database called `new_db`.
+For this example we'll assume you have a PostgreSQL instance with a database called `old_db` that contains a single table called `foo` that you want to convert into a hypertable in a new database called `new_db`.
+If you want to

 ### 1. Copying schema & setting up hypertables